Family, Money, Resources

 Most Asian sub-racial groups have home ownership rates below the national average

-Homeownership rates range widely by ethnicity, from over 69% for Taiwanese Americans to 31% for Mongolian and Nepalese Americans per Zillow, an online real-estate marketplace that has data of around 110 million homes across the U.S.
+Homeownership rates range widely by ethnicity, from over 69% for Taiwanese Americans to 31% for Mongolian and Nepalese Americans in 2019 per Zillow, an online real-estate marketplace that has data of around 110 million homes across the U.S.

 Chart: Zillow